azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 ### Page 0x2a30: Test (undocumented)

-I have no idea what this does, it's not mentioned in the datasheet at all and the code has no comments or details.
+I have no idea what this does, it's not mentioned in the datasheet at all and the code has no comments or details whatsoever.
 Probably chicken bits.
 I haven't tried poking any of the values to see if I can see any difference in behavior.

 MESA has a function `luton26_atom12_revCD_init_script` that writes the following values: